mattrich98/Portfolio/README.md

 Portfolio Link: https://mattrich98.github.io/Portfolio/

 Work in progress portfolio with a lot of things taken and remade from my old one: https://matthewrichardson120.wixsite.com/portfolio

+-> It's big because the plan is to make the website mobile first.
+Then I'll try using rem sizes to make it look good on desktop too.

 I might try and make a carosel that you press to see each section instead of scrolling down, but I don't know if I can do it.
 (I will watch a tutorial)